wagtail-deprecated/wagtaildemo/README.md

 Wagtail demo project
 =======================

+**This demo site is deprecated, and will not be updated for Wagtail 2.0.
+For an up-to-date demo site, please see: https://github.com/wagtail/bakerydemo**

 This is a demonstration project for [Wagtail CMS](http://wagtail.io).

 *We do __not__ recommend using this project to start your own site*.
 This project is only to provide some examples of implementing common features, it is not an exemplar of Django or Wagtail best practice.